-The United Nations Office for Outer Space Affairs (UNOOSA) and the International Astronautical Federation (IAF) are jointly co-organizing a Workshop on the theme "Space Technology for Economic Development" to promote the use of space technology for benefits of the developing countries.
-The Workshop will be held in conjunction with and as associated event of the 64th International Astronautical Congress (IAC), which will take place from 23 to 27 September 2013 in Beijing, China.
+The United Nations Office for Outer Space Affairs (UNOOSA) and the International Astronautical Federation (IAF) are jointly organizing a Workshop on the theme "Space Technology for Socio-Economic Benefits" to promote the use of space technology for benefits of the developing countries.
+The Workshop will be held in conjunction with and as associated event of the 65th International Astronautical Congress (IAC), which will take place from 29 September to 3 October 2014 in Toronto, Canada.
 Workshop participants selected by the UN and IAF will be also invited to attend the IAC.

-The Workshop is being organized with participation of ESA, International Academy of Astronautics (IAA) and Committee on Space Research (COSPAR) and International Institute of Space Law (IISL)..
+The Workshop is being organized with participation of ESA, International Academy of Astronautics (IAA), Committee on Space Research (COSPAR) and International Institute of Space Law (IISL)..

 The proceedings of the Workshop will be published online by the Office for Outer Space Affairs to increase the awareness of the capabilities and benefits of space technology applications.
 The report of the Workshop, including findings and recommendations formulated by the participants, will be presented to the United Nations Committee on the Peaceful Uses of Outer Space.

 At the Third United Nations Conference on the Exploration and Peaceful Uses of Outer Space (UNISPACE III), held from 19 to 30 July 1999 in Vienna, Austria, a fundamental requirement was agreed to assist States, especially developing countries, in applying the results of space research with a view to promoting the sustainable development of all people.
 The resolution entitled "Space Millennium: Vienna Declaration for Space and Human Development" adopted by UNISPACE III, contains a strategy for enhancing the use of space science and technology to contribute to the solutions of major global issues.